Information for Facilities Requesting Pet Visits

 Research shows that positive interactions with animals increase endorphins, oxytocin, prolactin and dopamine, the hormones associated with blood pressure regulation, pain relief, stress relief and joy.
 Visits from therapy animal teams can normalize stays away from home for hospital patients, improve motivation to participate in treatment protocols and lessen worry, anxiety, unhappiness and pain.

-All Pet Partner Teams have:
+All registered Pet Partner Teams have:

 - $2M comprehensive general liability insurance